 Storing

 This cake will last up to 5 days stored in the fridge.
 Cover the cake with plastic wrap or foil to prevent it from drying out.
-This cake tastes amazing the day after.

 Freezing

-Freeze this cake after it cooled completely in an airtight freezer-friendly container for up to 3 months, some people find the cake tastes better after freezing it.
+You can freeze this cake after it cooled completely in an airtight freezer-friendly container for up to 3 months, some people find the cake tastes better after freezing it.

 Substitutions

-- Gluten-free - if you want to make this recipe gluten-free, simply replace the flour with gluten-free flour.
+Gluten-free - if you want to make this recipe gluten-free, simply replace the flour with gluten-free flour.

-More chocolate recipes:
+More chocolate recipes

 Double chocolate banana bread- This double chocolate banana bread is filled and topped with chocolate chips, extra moist, and melt-in-your-mouth delicious.